aro-ai-robots/Vision/README.md

 `python3 video_emotion_color_demo.py`

 ## How to run
+You will need to be on the same internet connection and this connection will need to allow websockets.
 In the Terminal `cd Einstein` then follow along.

 First on the Raspberry Pi run the `python /Einstein_Emotions_Demo/Main.py`.